isi-nlp/uroman/README.md

  * Improved support for Armenian and eight languages using Cyrillic scripts.
    -- For Serbian and Macedonian, which are often written in both Cyrillic
-      and Latin scripts, uroman will map both official versions to the same romanized text, e.g. both "▒~]и▒~H" and "Niš" will be mapped to "Nish" (which properly reflects the pronunciation of the city's name).
+      and Latin scripts, uroman will map both official versions to the same romanized text, e.g. both "Ниш" and "Niš" will be mapped to "Nish" (which properly reflects the pronunciation of the city's name).
-      For both Serbian and Macedonian, casual writers often use a simplified Latin form without diacritics, e.g. "s" to represent not only Cyrillic "▒~A" and Latin "s", but also "▒~H" or "š", even if this conflates "s" and "sh" and other such pairs.
-The casual romanization can be simulated by using alternative uroman language codes "srp2" and "mkd2", which romanize both "▒~]и▒~H" and "Niš" to "Nis" to reflect the casual Latin spelling.
+      For both Serbian and Macedonian, casual writers often use a simplified Latin form without diacritics, e.g. "s" to represent not only Cyrillic "с" and Latin "s", but also "ш" or "š", even if this conflates "s" and "sh" and other such pairs.
+The casual romanization can be simulated by using alternative uroman language codes "srp2" and "mkd2", which romanize both "Ниш" and "Niš" to "Nis" to reflect the casual Latin spelling.
  * Various small improvements.

 Changes in version 1.2.4